A New Book Coming in 2027

 About the Book

-This book centers that internal experience and offers clinicians a deeper framework for understanding how autism can present in women and high-masking adults.
+This book centers the inner world of autistic women and offers clinicians a deeper, more accurate framework for understanding how autism may present in women, especially those who are high-masking or identified later in life.

 How the Book Is Organized